 - why is the Prakruti important?

 - the qualities and functions of each and every dosha and

 - how the imbalances impact your body and mind

 The 3 Doshas Explained

-You find people who are dominant in one or mono dosha type; Vata, Pitta or Kapha, but a combination of 2 or dual dosha type is more common; Vata-Kapha, Vata-Pitta, Kapha-Pitta, and there also exist the 3 or tridosha type Vata-Pitta-Kapha type which is uncommon.
+You find people who are dominant in one or mono dosha type; Vata, Pitta, or Kapha, but a combination of 2 or dual dosha types is more common; Vata-Kapha, Vata-Pitta, Kapha-Pitta, and there also exists the 3 or tridosha type Vata-Pitta-Kapha type which is uncommon.